TheCodeCache/Java/Code Coverage.md

 However, before removing un-reachable code we must ensure that the test cases are exhaustive,
 and have not missed any single corner of the feature/functionality

-We need to set up any simple maven project in Eclipse or IDE of your choice and use the below code:
+We need to set up any simple maven project in Eclipse or IDE of our choice and use the below code:

 **`App.java`** –